 Islands of Limestone

-Most of the islets that are centered in Halong Bay are made of limestone and are examples of drowned limestone karsts.
-Because limestone is highly porous and soft, it is easily susceptible to the carving forces of water, and the water level has risen and fallen dramatically in the bay over millions of years.
-The two main types of limestone formations that make up the karsts are fengcong (which contain clusters of conical peaks) and fenglin (isolated towers).
-Most of the karsts are uninhabited (except by dozens of species of animals and birds) because of their sheer, cliff-like sides, but several islands are large enough to support small cities, such as Cat Ba Island.
+The islets that are centered in Halong Bay are made of limestone and are examples of drowned limestone karsts.
+Because limestone is highly porous and soft, it is easily susceptible to the carving forces of water.
+The rising and falling water levels have dramatically shaped the bay over millions of years.
+The two main types of limestone formations that make up the karsts are fengcong, which contain clusters of conical peaks, and fenglin, isolated towers.
+Due to their sheer, cliff-like sides, most of the karsts are uninhabited except by dozens of species of animals and birds.
+However, several of the islands are large enough to support small cities, such as Cat Ba Island.